ps0ares/CustomShaders/README.md

 ## 2. New features

 1. No compilation and no installation of pre-compiled components are required
 2. Cross-platform by nature (although it has only be tested under Linux.
-I'll be glad to receive some feedback from users of other OSes)
+I'll be glad to receive feedback from users of other OSes)
 3. Enlarged support of variable types
 4. Allows the use of vertex or pixel shaders (see below for the conventions adopted)
 5. Full support of image files (textures)